-Various equestrian experiences going from being a cowboy to riding a Fjord horse or a donkey:
+Various equestrian experiences from being a cowboy in the Randals Bisons ranch, to horseridding or going out with a donkey:

 Randals Bisons, Lanuéjols (7 min. or 4 km by foot) for a true Western experience, treks on the private estate of this large bison farm in July and Agusut, Visit the website.